Year-End Contributions to a Fund

 Now is a great time to contact your professional advisors!
 Here are some suggested topics.
 (JCF does not provide tax or legal advice.)

-If you are 73 or older, a Required Minimum Distribution (RMD) for philanthropy by taking advantage of the QCD options.
+If you are 73 or older, a Required Minimum Distribution (RMD) may be used for philanthropy by taking advantage of the QCD options.

 Bunching or Batching